puzzle/delivery-pipeline-concept/stages/01-build/static-analysis.md

-# static analysis
+# Static Analysis

 Static code analysis (SCA) checks the software source code for

-* potential and obvious errors
+* potential and obvious errors, and
-* code smells
+* code smells.

-## static code analysis
+## Static Code Analysis

 It is a good practice to use a combination of several tools.